As a citizen of the United States, you are a member of the Constitutionally guaranteed unorganized militia.

 This question assumes that we have assault weapons; we do not.
 Assault weapons are “select-fire” weapons, which means they can fire either semi-automatic (one trigger pull, one bullet comes out) or fully automatic (one trigger pull, lots of bullets come out); this select-fire ability is the defining factor of an assault weapon.

 Any weapon that can fire fully automatically has been illegal for private citizens since 1933.
-Private citizens cannot own them, only military and law enforcement are allowed to have them.
+Private citizens cannot own them, only the military and law enforcement are allowed to have them.

 19. Why do you wear camouflage?